konradkoc/Wypadki-drogowe/README.md

 Road designers often need those stats, so I decided to make them available in the form of a graph. <br />
 If You don't know polish, just click around ;)
 Options above the graph are about data to display <br />
+Options below are to customize the graph and download it <br />
 Rest of the readme was created by create-react-app <br />

 ---------------------